OrleansContrib/Orleans.Activities/README.md

 * Each WorkflowGrain is indistinguishable from a normal grain and backed by a WorkflowHost.
 * The WorkflowHost is responsible to handle the lifecycle of the WorkflowInstance, mainly recreate it from a previous persisted state when it aborts.
-* The communication between the WorkflowGrain and the WorkflowHost is based on 2 developer defined interfaces for the incoming and outgoing requests (TAffector and TEffector).
+* The communication between the WorkflowGrain and the WorkflowHost is based on 2 developer defined interfaces for the incoming and outgoing requests (TWorkflowInterface and TWorkflowCallbackInterface).
 These interfaces' methods can be referenced from the workflow activities to accept incoming or to initiate outgoing requests.
-* The methods of the TAffector and TEffector interfaces are independent from the grain's external public interface, you can merge different public requests into one method or vice versa.
+* The methods of the TWorkflowInterface and TWorkflowCallbackInterface are independent from the grain's external public interface, you can merge different public requests into one method or vice versa.
 Or a reentrant grain even can execute (read-only) public interface methods independently from the current running workflow operations.
 * The method's signatures are restricted, their parameters and return values are lazy, async delegates with 1 optional parameter/return value.
 The delegates executed by the workflow activities if/when they accept them (command pattern).
 * There are design-, build- and static-run-time checks to keep the interfaces and the workflows in sync.